Analysts' Top S&P 500 Stocks to Buy Now

 Sign up

 If you run a screen of the S&P 500 using data from S&P Global Market Intelligence, you'll see that analysts assign a consensus recommendation of Sell to a total of one stock.
-(That's not abnormal during raging bull markets, but a month ago twice as many S&P 500 stocks carried Sell ratings.)
+(That's not abnormal during raging bull markets, but a couple months ago twice as many S&P 500 stocks carried Sell ratings.)

 But first a note on our methodology: S&P Global Market Intelligence surveys analysts' stock recommendations and scores them on a five-point scale, where 1.0 equals Strong Buy and 5.0 means Strong Sell.
 Any score of 2.5 or lower means that analysts, on average, rate the stock a Buy.
 The closer the score gets to 1.0, the stronger the Buy call.